Taylor Mountain 8644

 Taylor Mountain viewed from the Southeast.
 John Platt Photo

 This peak is not in the book.
-Published May 2020
+Livingston Douglas added a new route and photos.
+Updated November 2024

 This Taylor Mountain, one of four Idaho peaks with this name, is the highest point in the Red Hills.
 The Red Hills are a subrange of the Lost River Range located between the Lost River Range’s crest and the Little Lost River Valley.
 This peak’s north face rises up abruptly over Dry Creek.
 USGS Red Hills